Stevinson/tech-book/book/java/OCA/chapter1.md

 2. All references have gone out of scope.

+It is objects (on the heap) and not their references that get garbage collected.

 ## finalize()

 The `finalize()` method gets called if the garbage collector tries to collect the object.
 If the garbage collector does not get run then method does get run.
-If the garbage collector fails to collect the object and trues to run it again later, the method does get called a second time.
+If the garbage collector fails to collect the object and tries to run it again later, the method does get called a second time.